cipher387/osint_stuff_tool_collection/README.md

 </br><a href="https://iqdb.org/">IQDB.org</a> — reverse image search specially for anime art
 </br><a href="https://pic.sogou.com/">pic.sogou.com</a> — chinese reverse image search engine
 </br><a href="https://same.energy/">Same Energy</a> — reverse image search engine for finding beautiful art and photos in the same style as the original picture
+</br><a href='https://www.everypixel.com/'>EveryPixel</a> — Reverse image search engine.
+Search across 50 leading stock images agencies.
+It's possible to filter only free or only paid images.
+</br><a href='https://openi.nlm.nih.gov/gridquery'>openi.nlm.nih.gov</a> — Reverse image search engine for scientific and medical images
+</br><a href='http://zeus.robots.ox.ac.uk/bbc_search/'>BBC News Visual Search</a> — Enter the name of the item and the service will show in which news stories and at what time interval it appeared
+</br><a href='http://zeus.robots.ox.ac.uk/portraitmatcher/index?error=agree'>Portrait Matcher</a> — Upload a picture of a face and get three paintings that show similar people.
 </br><a href="https://image.so.com/">Image So Search</a> — Qihoo 360 Reverse Images Search
 </br><a href="http://www.imageforensic.org/">Image Forensic (Ghiro Online)</a>